russomi/archived-russomi.github.io/_posts/2019-09-25-working-backwards.md

 Taken from _How to Write a Press Release_[^2]:

 1. Make your headline irresistible.
-1. Convey the news's value to the press.
+1. Convey the value to the user.
-1. Offer a tempting quotable.
+1. Offer a quote from a user.
-1. Provide valuable background information on the subject.
+1. Provide valuable background information.
-1. Summarize the "who" and the "what" in a boilerplate.
+1. Summarize the "who" and the "what"

-### Press Release Example
 The [AWS Chatbot][3] blog post is an example of a press release of a new AWS service.
 The post follows the steps to a press release identified above: